You can avoid the flu this season by taking one simple step: Get a flu shot.

 For safety's sake, look through your home often.
 Keep an eye out for not-so-obvious hazards.

 Always read the label.
 All OTC medicine labels have detailed usage and warning information to help you choose and use the products.
+Here's a helpful guide to reading these labels.

 Your local emergency management office or American Red Cross chapter is a great place to start.